 To examine all the Working Group Draft documents

-To lodge complaints about Working Group operation with the Sponsor
+To lodge complaints about Working Group operation with the Standards Committee

-To petition the Sponsor in writing
+To petition the Standards Committee in writing

 11.0 Actions requiring an electronic ballot

-Approval to forward a draft standard to the Sponsor shall require approval by a Working Group Electronic Ballot.
+Approval to forward a draft standard to the Standards Committee shall require approval by a Working Group Electronic Ballot.
 Abstains shall require a reason be given, and Do Not Approve votes shall require comments on changes required to modify the vote to Approve.
 For a letter ballot on a draft standard to be valid a majority of all the voting members of the Working Group must have responded Approve, Do Not Approve, or Abstain.
-Comment resolution, recirculations, etc. should be consistent with Sponsor ballot rules and 5.4.3.2 of the IEEE-SA Standards Board Operations Manual (SASB OM).
+Comment resolution, recirculations, etc. should be consistent with Standards Committee ballot rules and 5.4.3.2 of the IEEE-SA Standards Board Operations Manual (SASB OM).

 The response time for a Working Group letter ballot on a draft shall be at least thirty days.
 However, for recirculation ballots the response time shall be at least fifteen days.

-Submission of a draft standard or a revised standard to the Sponsor shall be accompanied by any outstanding negative votes and a statement of why these unresolved negative votes could not be resolved.
+Submission of a draft standard or a revised standard to the Standards Committee shall be accompanied by any outstanding negative votes and a statement of why these unresolved negative votes could not be resolved.

-Revised drafts approved in subsequent Working Group letter ballot for forwarding to the Sponsor Ballot Group do not require Sponsor approval for forwarding.
+Revised drafts approved in subsequent Working Group letter ballot for forwarding to the Standards Committee Ballot Group do not require Standards Committee approval for forwarding.

 12.0 Roll call votes